Missouri Scholars Academy: Classes

-Participating scholars attend a "major" and "minor" class for three hours and one and one half hours per day, respectively, during the program.
+Participating scholars attend a "major" and "minor" class for three hours and one half hours per day, respectively, during the program.
 These classes are usually college level or experimental.
-Past MSAs have featured unique classes covering topics such as Japanese language and culture, Intelligence & Counterintelligence, Game Theory, Time travel, Infinity, Terrorism & Counterterrorism, Education, Philosophy, Biology, Physics, Neurology, The Constitution, Censorship, current events, spelunking, creative writing, and art.
+Past MSAs have featured unique classes covering topics such as Japanese language and culture, Intelligence & Counterintelligence, Game theory, Time travel, Infinity, Terrorism & Counterterrorism, Education, Philosophy, Biology, Physics, Neurology, The Constitution, Censorship, Current Events, Spelunking, Creative Writing, and Art.

 Participants are encouraged to choose classes of different disciplines, as one of the primary focuses of the program is to promote academic diversity and the expansion of interests in its Scholars.

 Programming

 Afternoon activities

 After minor classes end, multiple extracurricular activities are offered to continue activity and learning for scholars.
-Activities include, but are assuredly not limited to: Scrabble Tournaments, math and logic puzzles, lectures and discussions, conducting lessons, yoga, African drumming and song, and other multidisciplinary and contemporary programs.
+Activities include, but are not limited to: Scrabble tournaments, math and logic puzzles, lectures and discussions, conducting lessons, yoga, African drumming and song, and other multidisciplinary and contemporary programs.

-Notable guests of the Academy include motivational speaker Kevin Wanzer, harpist Maria Duhova, and Cort VanOstran, who has never had a hot dog from QuikTrip in his life.
+Notable guests of the Academy include motivational speaker Kevin Wanzer, harpist Maria Duhova, and Missouri congressman Cort VanOstran.